panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 ### Hoisting and let

 `let` variables are registered at the top of the block.
-But when the variable is accessed before declaration, JavaScript throws an error: `ReferenceError: <variable> is not defined`.
+But when the variable is accessed before the declaration, JavaScript throws an error: `ReferenceError: <variable> is not defined`.

 From the declaration statement up to the beginning of the block the variable is in a *temporal dead zone* and cannot be accessed.